You might not need to pay Homebuy Loans and you may be even receive a refund

 Who are Homebuy Loans?

 Homebuy is a product that is offered by the Homes and Communities Agency, aiming to make homes more affordable to eligible buyers in the UK.
 When customers secure a first Mortgage from a qualifying lending institution, the balance will be provided by the Agency and housebuilder, to be repaid once the house is sold.

 Read what to do if you can’t pay back your debt.

-It’s not surprising that so many people are in debt these days.
-Before the new laws came into force, the lending industry was worth over £2 billion, which was fueled by irresponsible lending and stupidly high interest rates.
+It is hardly surprising that so many people are facing debt issues these days.
+Prior to the new laws being brought into force, the lending industry was as high as £2 billion, and this was a result of irresponsible lending and exceedingly high interest rates.

-Customers that were not properly assessed during their loan application received a refund.
-This new law worked and over the 3 years following the laws the number of loans issued fell from 10 million to 1.8 million and the number of lenders fell from 240 to 60.
+The reason for the big fines was that it was discovered that these lending companies, had failed to assess customers efficiently during their loan application received a refund.
+The new law worked and following the changes to the law the number of loans which were being issued dropped from 10 million to 1.8 million and lenders also fell from 240 to 60.

 If Homebuy Loans did not follow any of the laws below, then you could claim for a refund!

 Law #1: the loan must have been affordable